Work Order Management Best Practices

-A well-managed work order system can make all the difference when it comes to the success of your small service business.
+A well-managed work order system can make all the difference in the success of your small service business.
 Discover how to use work orders to efficiently manage your jobs, predict your workload, proactively allocate resources, and keep your customers satisfied.

 A work order is a formal request for a customer to provide services.
-There are various work order types you can use.
-How many and with what priority depends on services you offer, the way you do business, and the number of daily operations your employees do.
+You can use various work order types—how many and with what priority depends on your services, how you do business, and the number of daily operations your employees do.
 Here are some examples of their grouping:

 Paid and Warranty.
 You may use such grouping if you want to use an automatic system of payroll calculation for employees: a percentage-based reward for regular repairs, and a custom rate for warranty works.

 By Devices or Locations.
-Use this grouping if you have e.g. one location that specializes in HVAC repair and another one in appliances.
+Use this grouping if you have one location specializing in HVAC repair and another in appliances.
 You can also divide jobs into “in-store” and “field” work orders if you offer both types of services.

-These are just some of the ideas and as you can see there is an unlimited number of customization possibilities.
+These are just some of the ideas; as you can see, unlimited customization possibilities exist.

-One important tactic for keeping your business running smoothly is to have a reliable system for handling work orders.
-There are numerous ways to deal with them, it really depends on the extent of the system you are trying to establish.
+One crucial tactic for keeping your business running smoothly is to have a reliable system for handling work orders.
+There are numerous ways to deal with them, it depends on the extent of the system you are trying to establish.

-One way would be to have a system where workers are responsible for executing work orders on their own, meaning the person bringing the work order to the business would have to have knowledge of what resources are necessary for execution.
+One way would be to have a system where workers are responsible for executing work orders independently, meaning the person bringing the work order to the business would have to know what resources are necessary for execution.

 Whatever way you decide to go, there are two things you should do to implement an effective system: map out your workflow and find the best work order software that suits all needs of your business.